Pro-Palestinian protesters arrested for interrupting Thanksgiving parade

 For the second year in a row, the demonstrators jumped the barriers and ran into West 55th Street just before 9:30 a.m.

-The protesters sat on the ground, locking arms and chanting, "Free, free Palestine!"
+The protesters sat on the ground, locking their arms and chanting, "Free, free Palestine!"

 Others held a banner behind them that said: "Don’t celebrate genocide!
 Arms embargo now."